scitran/client/Conceptual-overview.md

 ## Flywheel data management

 ### Data and metadata
 Flywheel uses a database to manage information and computations.
 A database is part of most modern computer architectures, but you don't normally think about it.
-For example, on a Mac when you ask for the 'Info' on about a file, you are provided with data about that file.
-The file itself is the **data**, and the information about the file is the **metadata**.
-The metadata includes simple information (e.g., the file name) and it can also include complex information (number of diffusion directions, or TR, or ...).
-The database helps you search the metadata to find and understand the data.
+For example, on a Mac you ask for the 'Info' on about a file and you are provided with data (e.g., file size, date of access).
+The file is the **data**, and the information about the file is the **metadata**.

+For scientific data management the metadata will include critical information (TR, TE, voxel size, number of diffusion directions, ...).
 The scitran methods for [data management](data-management) include utilities for searching, reading and editing both data and metadata.

 ### Containers
 The Flywheel system is built to organize data, and it uses a directory-tree organization that is very common in all computer systems.
 First, Flywheel identifies you and your group membership; you can see all the data that you have permission to access.
 The organization of the data, and the names of the terms, are designed to match a typical neuroimaging experiment.
 The data organization starts with a Project container.
 Each project contains multiple Sessions.
 Each Session contains multiple Acquisitions, and these contain files.